cdapio/cdap/cdap-docs/reference/source/http-restful-api/client.rst

   GET <base-url>/apps/WordCount/flows/WordCounter/live-info

-The response is formatted in JSON; an example of this is shown in the
+The response is formatted in JSON; an example of this is shown in the :ref:`CDAP Testing and Debugging Guide. <developer:debugging-distributed>`

-.. rst2pdf: CutStart

-.. only:: html

-  :ref:`CDAP Testing and Debugging Guide. <TestFramework>`

-.. only:: pdf

-.. rst2pdf: CutStop

-  :ref:`CDAP Testing and Debugging Guide. <TestFramework>`

 Scale